Don't Sell Your Old Cell Phone; Make Passive Income With It

 Make sure your WiFi is on and connected!

-The bulk of my earnings come from Perk and Swagbucks (and recently starting Checkpoints).
+The bulk of my earnings come from Perk and Swagbucks (and, more recently, Checkpoints).

 Perk (mainly Perk TV) is an application you can install on your phone that will play advertisements.
 Especially if you have a data plan, make sure you have your WiFi connected.
 You earn points based on advertisements viewed.
 Generally, 1,000 points are worth about a dollar.
 You can have up to 5 devices running Perk TV per adult/account in your house, and they do NOT need to be part of a phone service plan.